LLNL/magpie/README.md

    filesystem choice and the hardware that exists in your cluster.
    Reasonable attempts are made to determine optimal values for your system and hardware (they are almost certainly better than the default values).
-A number of options exist to adjust these values for individual jobs.
+A number of options exist in the batch scripts to adjust these values for individual jobs.

 3) Launch daemons on all nodes.
 The rank 0 node will run master daemons, such as the Hadoop Namenode or the Hbase Master.
 All